Mihanta1/Mihanta1/README.md

 Here are some ideas to get you started:
 I'm just a random girl who loves what she does
-- ⚡ Fun fact: I think I'm fun the way I am
+- ⚡ Fun fact: I'm fun lol
 -->